 This indicator presents the (non-seasonally adjusted) employment rate for greater Christchurch and New Zealand.
 The employment rate is defined as the number employed (for more than an hour a week) as a proportion of the working-age population.
 The working-age population is the usually resident (expecting to live in New Zealand for more than 12 months), non-institutionalised, civilian population of New Zealand aged 15 years and over who live in private dwellings.

-The figure shows a general pattern of an increasing employment rate (non-seasonally adjusted) for greater Christchurch and New Zealand, over the last ten years.
-Over the year to December 2018, the employment rate in greater Christchurch fell slightly to 67.9 percent; rising to 67.4 percent for New Zealand, the highest rate since the series began in 1986 .
+The figure shows a general pattern of an increasing employment rate (non-seasonally adjusted) for greater Christchurch and New Zealand, over the last ten (plus) years.
+Over the year to September 2022, the employment rate in greater Christchurch increased further to 71.1 percent; similar to New Zealand overall (69.1%, the highest rate for NZ since the series began in 1986) .
 This increase at the national level is a result of employment growth exceeding growth in the working-age population over the year.
 The employment rate for greater Christchurch has outstripped the New Zealand rate since the beginning of the post-earthquake rebuild period (late 2012).
 The rate was steadily four or five percentage points above the national rate until June 2016, reflecting rebuild-related economic activity.
-However, since early 2016, the employment rate for greater Christchurch has flattened then declined, and the greater Christchurch and New Zealand rates have now converged.
+However, since early 2016, the employment rates for greater Christchurch and New Zealand have converged.

-The figure shows a pattern of generally increasing employment (non-seasonally adjusted) for greater Christchurch over the last ten years, and a pattern of convergence between the age groups.
-The employment rate for younger people (15–24 years) appears to have been influenced by earthquake and rebuild-related activities; declining substantially following the start of the Canterbury earthquake sequence, before rebounding during the years 2012 to 2015, then flattening from 2016 to the most recent result of 61.1 percent.
+The figure shows a general pattern of convergence between the age groups, for non-seasonally adjusted employment rates in greater Christchurch over the last ten years.
+The employment rate for younger people (15–24 years) appears to have been influenced by earthquake and rebuild-related activities; declining substantially following the start of the Canterbury earthquake sequence, before rebounding during the years 2012 to 2015 (72.4%, December 2014), then flattening from 2016 to the most recent result of 62.4 percent.